Purple Coneflowers, Black-Eyed Susans, and Michaelmas Daisies

 The Michaelmas Daisy

-Although some people may associate the word daisy with a flower with white petals and a yellow centre, this description doesn't always apply to the Michaelmas daisy.
+Although some people may associate the word daisy with a flower with white petals and a yellow centre, this description doesn't always apply to Michaelmas daisy flowers.
 The disk florets are yellow to orange and the ray florets are white, pink, blue, purple or lilac, depending on the species or the cultivar.
 The intensity of the colour varies.
 Sometimes the flowers in a single clump have different colours.
-Unlike the case in the plants described above, the central disk of the daisy doesn't form a dome.
+Unlike the case in the plants described above, their central disk doesn't form a dome.

 The term "Michaelmas daisy" refers to a number of species in the aster family that have a similar flower appearance.
 The scientific name of the European Michaelmas daisy is Aster amellus.
 It's a perennial plant with long and narrow leaves.
 The most common flower colour seems to be a shade of purple or lilac.
 The plant blooms in late summer and well into the fall.
 The fruit is an achene.